dipendrab226/DatabaseManagementSystem/homeworks/HW3.md

 ```

-## Grading Rubric:
-* Correct and complete implementation of the external merge sort algorithm: 3%
-* Appropriate documentation of the code, coding style and readability.
-If I cannot understand your
-code, then your code is not good.
-2%
-* If I cannot run your program, you will get a 0 in this assignment.
  So, make sure you provide detailed instructions.
 I will run it from an UNIX terminal.